Page navigation

 Research shows that mental health is a desirable career path among psychology students but very few actually work in the field after graduation

 Over the years, a lot of criticism has been levied at UK higher education institutions for hosting 'low quality' courses that lead to poor labour market outcomes for students.
-In fact, current Prime Minister, Rishi Sunak, vowed to crack down university courses that don't improve student earning potentials, only making exceptions for courses that provide 'high social value' (e.g. nursing).1
+In fact, the former prime minister, Rishi Sunak, vowed to crack down university courses that don't improve student earning potentials, only making exceptions for courses that provide 'high social value' (e.g. nursing).1

 Psychology graduates are among the lowest paid graduates in the UK.
 However, being equipped with a diverse, valuable and transferable set of skills, they play a vital role in a range of professional occupations.
 Moreover, in their research for the Department for Education, the Skills and Employability Board included therapy, counselling and psychology skills among those that they expect to become increasingly important in the future labour market.2